baharlawter/BaharLawter.github.io/pages/about.md

 <div class="about-section">
   <div class="about-text">
    Former educator turned software engineer with a passion for building inclusive, user-focused applications.
 Through LaunchCode, experienced in Java, Java Script,  React, MySQL, and Spring Boot, with a strong foundation in troubleshooting, testing, and collaborative development.
-Adept at translating complex requirements into clean, maintainable code.
+Adapt at translating complex requirements into clean, maintainable code.
 Currently expanding expertise in TypScript and Angular through Udemy. .

     My technical toolkit includes:
     -  HTML/CSS